When I was growing up my dad worked as an electrician during the day, and at night he attended law school, and on the weekends he worked construction.

 “We got no beef with you, old man.”

-The big guy said to the other guys, “C’mon, let’s go.”
+The big guy said to the other guys, “C’mon, let’s get out of here.”

 They quickly disassembled.
-I never saw those any of those guys on my lawn again.
+I never saw those any of those guys on my lawn ever again.

 There were two you didn’t do to Richard Beaman; you didn’t threaten him or anyone he loved, and you didn’t interrupt his dinner.